RoberCast/Multiplying_big_numbers/README.md

 ## Demo
 Below are some sample images of the program.

-* Example of solution output via the operating system terminal.
+* Example of a solution output via the operating system terminal.

 ![terminal_output](Images/result_cmd.png)

-* Example of solution output in an output file.
+* Example of a solution output in an output file.

 ![output_file_example](Images/output_example.png)